-A portion of the waste rock at the mine is Potentially Acid Generating ("PAG").
-Accordingly, the mine operation segregates Non-Acid Generating waste from PAG waste and employs strategic placement of the PAG waste.
+The waste rock at the mine is either PAG or non-acid generating.
 Static testing results are incorporated in the geologic block model to aid in waste management planning.
 Seepage from the tailings dams and waste rock dumps is sampled regularly.

 Contact water collected from the mineral processing plant area is recirculated for operational use.
-Surface water from the waste rock piles evaporates, infiltrates or is released into the environment.
+Surface water from the waste rock piles evaporates, infiltrates or is released into the environment, after solids sedimentation.